How Jewish Mindfulness Meditation

 Connection with Judaism

 Mindfulness teaches us to attend to each moment.
 Judaism teaches us to see the Divine in every aspect of creation.
-The teachings of mindfulness and of Judaism support each other neatly, effortlessly.
+The teachings of mindfulness and of Judaism support each other profoundly.

-Bringing mindfulness to Jewish prayer and Jewish rituals helps us see beyond the ritual to the divine and transcendent beauty of Judaism.
+Bringing mindfulness to Jewish prayer and Jewish rituals helps us see beyond the ritual: into the divine, transcendent and embodied beauty of Judaism.

 For many of us, giving mindful attention to our Jewish practice is new and eye-opening.
-Where before we rushed through prayers in order to reach the chicken soup and kneidlach, we are now struck by the deep spiritual truths and reverence for the mystery of Creation and the transcendent held in even our most familiar prayers and rituals.
+Where before we may have rushed through prayers in order to reach the soup and kneidlach, we are now struck by the deep spiritual truths and reverence for the mystery of Creation which permeate even our prayers and rituals.

 Healing

-Trauma of one form or another is all too familiar in the modern world.
-The horrors of the Holocaust and of several wars are still in living memory.
-International tragedies seem to arrive on a daily basis, and it is a rare individual who is not touched by one or more of the many experiences which can induce a trauma response in our minds.
+Trauma of one form or another is unfortunately familiar in the modern world.
+The horrors of the Holocaust and of war are still in living memory.
+International tragedies occur all too regularly.
+We are all touched by challenges and difficulties.

-Mindfulness practice can create space in our minds and in our souls, which can gently enable us to recover and heal ourselves and the people around us.
-Serious traumas remain best addressed by medical professionals, but many will suggest incorporating a gentle healing mindful practise as part of a recovery plan.
+Mindfulness practice can create space in our minds and in our souls, which can gently enable us to recover and heal.
+Serious trauma needs to be addressed by medical professionals, but many will suggest incorporating a gentle healing practice such as mindfulness in the path to recovery, in appropriate and timely ways.

 Loving-kindness

-Mindfulness helps us grow our own capacity for loving-kindness – to ourselves, to others, to our world and (should we be religiously inclined), to the Divine.
+Mindfulness helps us grow our own capacity for loving-kindness – to ourselves, to others, to our world and – should we be divinely inclined – to the Divine.
 As we increase our own capacity for loving-kindness, we find ourselves inspiring others to grow their own loving-kindness as well.
 It is in this way that loving-kindness heals the world.